ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab04.md

 === Step 7d:  Do a <code>git status</code> and/or a <code>git diff</code> ===

 The next step before committing a change is to use the <code>git status</code> command to see what's up.
 Specifically, we need to see which files may have changed since the last commit, and decide which of those changes we want to make part of our commit.
-This command doesn't require us to type our github.ucsb.edu username and password (i.e. our CSIL username/password) because it is ONLY checking the current files in our directory against the "last" commit that we did&mdash;or if we have not done any commits yet, against the version that was in place when we originally cloned the repository.
-That's something that can be done ENTIRELY on the local file system.

 Remember:
 * A commit is typically a LOCAL operation&mdash;it doesn't touch the server.
 * A pull or a push is typically an operation involving the SERVER, and we have to authenticate either via SSH or with a username/password.
-There are exceptions to those rules, and later things may get more complicated, but that explanation is a reasonable starting point.

 Here is what  a git status looks like: